 Financial Hardship Arrangements are intended to help you when you need it, and you have certain responsibilities to help the process.
 You are responsible for: acknowledging the debt and your obligation to repay it; providing sufficient information for an accurate assessment; being willing to reduce your usage to a level you are able to pay and take up relevant service options to that end; making repayments as agreed; using appropriate products, services and access levels, as negotiated with us, and; notifying us immediately if your financial position changes again so that the arrangement can be reviewed.

 When Financial Hardship Arrangement terms are agreed, we will confirm these details to you in writing and also outline your rights, obligations, and the consequences of failing to adhere to the arrangement.
 The arrangement cannot commence until you have agreed to and officially accepted all of the terms.

-You can apply for assistance under this policy at any time by posting a completed Financial Hardship Application Form to PO BOX 1113, NORTH SYDNEY, NSW 2059; by scanning and emailing it to Financial.Hardship@vodafone.com.au or by calling a Customer Care Agent on 1527 from your Vodafone mobile or 1300 650 405 from any other phone (8am to 8pm AEST, 7 days a week).
+You can apply for assistance under this policy at any time by posting a completed Financial Hardship Application Form to PO BOX 1113, NORTH SYDNEY, NSW 2059; by scanning and emailing it to Financial.Hardship@vodafone.com.au or by calling a Customer Care Agent who can take you through the application and complete the form on your behalf.
+You can call 1527 from your Vodafone mobile or 1300 650 405 from any other phone (8am to 8pm AEST, 7 days a week).